-A great location, spacious office area, high-quality fit-outs (and free coffee!) are all traits that successful coworking spaces share.
-However, there is another really noticeable trait that attracts people to shared spaces – a vibrant coworking community.
+Successful coworking communities have always been a noticeable trait that attracts people to shared spaces.
 The opportunity to be part of something bigger.
 Of something truly amazing.
 A reason to put on pants.

 Research published by Harvard Bussiness Review states that the number one reason people move from a traditional office environment to shared spaces is to have access to a community that helps them grow and create connections.